Stevie Case: Transition to game design

-While playing professionally, Case began looking at game design as a potential career, stating, "I love games, and I love competition -- but having no choice but to play the same game day-in and day-out with all sorts of pressure attached just didn't suit my nature."
+While playing professionally, Case began looking at game design as a potential career, stating, "I love games, and I love competition—but having no choice but to play the same game day-in and day-out with all sorts of pressure attached just didn't suit my nature."
 According to Case, she did freelance game design work from her Dallas home for two years after university, using free design tools that she downloaded.
 One of the first game levels she designed was for SiN: Wages of Sin (1999).
 Setting up a small studio called Primitive Earthling Games, she and some friends created a Quake II add-on called Vengeance and submitted it to WizardWorks.
 However, it never became available for purchase due to publishing delays.
 Between 1998 and 2000, Case authored three strategy guide books for Prima Games: Jazz Jackrabbit 2 (1998), Buck Bumble (1998), and Daikatana (2000).
 She also contributed to their Quake II strategy guide.

 Case was hired at Ion Storm in the summer of 1997 as a video game tester.
-In November 1998, Romero offered her a job in level design, which she accepted.
-Case helped design levels for Daikatana (2000) and Anachronox (2001).
+After numerous members of the Daikatana development team left during the game's troubled production, Case accepted Romero's job offer to become a level designer in November 1998.
+Case helped design levels for Daikatana and Anachronox (2001).
 It was during this time period that Case began to date Romero.
 According to David Kushner's Masters of Doom, it was at this point when Case "radically reinvented herself" by losing weight, bleaching her hair, and undergoing breast augmentation surgery.
 Case received further press coverage, appearing on the March 2000 cover of PC Accelerator, and being featured as one of the "Next Game Gods" in the November 2000 issue of PC Gamer.
 She was approached by Playboy to appear in a nude pictorial, based on an interview she did in the Los Angeles Times.
 The pictorial was released online in May 2000.
 When asked about how she changed after moving to Dallas and making video games a career, Case responded:Making the leap to games helped me to realize that the only way to be truly happy is to live by your own rules, not limited by outside expectations.
 I love my job, found a wonderful boyfriend and truly found myself through games.Case was still involved in the Cyberathlete Professional League in some capacity.
 She eventually transitioned into being CPL's "Master of Ceremonies", and in 1999, Case joined the CPL's board of directors.